Zyuzino District

 Zyuzino District (райо́н Зю́зино) is an administrative district (raion), one of the twelve in South-Western Administrative Okrug of the federal city of Moscow, Russia.
 As of the 2010 Census, the total population of the district was 123,003.

 Geography

 The area of the district is 545.04 ha.
-The area of the housing stock is 2132.3 thousand m² (2010).
+The area of the housing stock is 2132.3 thousand m2 (2010).
 From the south, the district borders on the Bitsevsky Forest Park, and in the north, the Kotlovka River flows.
-The streets of the district are named after the cities of the Crimea and the Black Sea, as well as the Moscow metro stations located in the Zyuzino area - Nakhimovsky Prospekt, Sevastopolskaya, Kakhovskaya.
+The streets of the district are named after the cities of the Crimea and the Black Sea, as well as the Moscow metro stations located in the Zyuzino area - Nakhimovsky Prospekt, Sevastopolskaya, Kakhovskaya, and Zyuzino metro stations, (The Big Circle Line of the Moscow Metro was recently constructed here).
 There are three ponds on the territory of the district, one of which has natural banks.
 There are many squares, boulevards and alleys in the area.
-In 2014, Zyuzino Park was equipped as part of the city greening program.
+In 2014, Zyuzino Park was equipped as part of the city greening program, further enhancing the area as a green and relatively central place to live in the city, well connected to the city centre by a range of transportation options.